 Palestine in run-up to statehood

-“What will happen in the UN is that the Palestinians will ask the entire world to recognize potentially that the Palestinian state will eventually be declared by them.
+Dr. Ron Pundak, the chairman of the Palestinian-Israeli Peace NGO Forum, hopes that after the Palestinians have addressed the UN General Assembly, Israel will be able to negotiate the two-state solution within 1967 borders.
+But the peace activist stresses that addressing the UN does not mean obtaining statehood.“What will happen in the UN is that the Palestinians will ask the entire world to recognize potentially that the Palestinian state will eventually be declared by them.
 They say they will declare negotiations.
 I presume the recognition will take place.
 The US might go against it, but they cannot veto it,” Dr. Pundak told RT.